WileyIndiaP/Automation-with-Puppet-5/README.md

 *	Dedicated forum thinknyx.com website discusses any technical challenges with community.
 *	Dedicated blog thinknyx.com website keeps updated with Puppet and other DevOps-related framework and technologies.

+Planning to get more proficient with the technology, then this book is for you, get your [copy](https://www.wileyindia.com/automation-with-puppet-5-0.html) today!

 ### Software and Hardware List